Press and Publications

 Glass Garden Rooms

-A ground and basement floor flat was transformed by the addition of a glass-floored terrace with a new garden room below
+A ground and basement floor flat is transformed by adding a glass-floored terrace with a new garden room below

 Custom Self-Build Mews Housing